The Luckiest Girl in the World

 It seems odd that Katie's mother never noticed her daughter's scars.
 Are parents often "willfully" ignorant of problems like Katie's ?

 Children are very good at concealing these scars.
 Although each cut is a severe cry for help, the girls are too sick to actually reach out.
 So they find places on their bodies that are easily concealed, such as their forearms or upper arms, their upper thighs or their stomach.
 They'll wear long sleeves and pants even in summer to hide these scars.

 Still, you'd think a parent would notice this type of thing!

 Well, a lot of parents are on the run from adolescence.
 What I mean by that is, they've been conditioned to believe that this is an age in which privacy is very importantmany parents fear their children's anger at the invasion of privacyand so they don't consider inspecting their children.
 But the thing about privacy is that it can lead to isolation.
-I'm not saying that bedroom doors should be open doors at all times, but when privacy is taken to the extreme, it becomes hiding, and that behavior needs to be eliminated.
+I'm not saying that bedroom doors should be open doors at all times, but when privacy is taken to the extreme, it becomes hiding, and that behaviour needs to be eliminated.

 What kinds of stresses in addition to parental pressure can lead to this kind of behavior?

 There are three kinds of scenarios.
 The hardest is where there is cruelty by a parent or older siblings.
 This can take the form of emotional, physical, and sexual abuse.
 In this case the child learns that pain is part of living.
 The more benign scenario is a child who is overlooked by exhausted and depleted parents.
 And then there is the situation in which a parent, usually a mother, will express her own unhappiness by making emotionally needy statements.
 This can make the child feel responsible for the parent's happiness.
 That is another reason why girls so often turn to cutting, since they tend to be protective of the people around them.
 We should shield our children from certain kinds of honesty.